vcsjones/vcsjones.dev/_posts/2016-11-03-building-a-nas.md

 SAS drives, either.
 Almost all SAS controllers and HBAs also support SATA attachments as well.
 This is a fairly common selection among the NAS community, apart from my decision to use SAS drives.
-It's well known in the FreeNAS community and it known to be a good and fairly low-budget choice.
-This HBA actually includes some simple RAID functionality, but later we'll configure it to ditch the RAID functionality and operate like no-frills HBA.
+It's well known in the FreeNAS community and is known to be a good and a fairly low-budget choice.
+This HBA actually includes some simple RAID functionality, but later we'll configure it to ditch the RAID functionality and operate like a no-frills HBA.
 The card has two SFF-8087 ports.
-With the right cable, this breaks out in to 4 SAS ports.
+With the right cable, each port breaks out in to 4 SAS ports.
 If you want an HBA with 4 ports instead of 8, there is a 4 port option as well that comes in a little cheaper.